kgryte/github-get/README.md

 ### Notes

 *	In addition to the command-line `token` option, the token may also be specified by a `GITHUB_TOKEN` environment variable.
 The command-line option __always__ takes precedence.
-*	If the process receives a terminating [signal event](https://nodejs.org/api/process.html#process_signal_events) (e.g., `CTRL+C`) while polling a Github API endpoint, the process will stop polling and wait for any pending requests to complete before exiting.

 ### Examples